 I have been a little tentative with trying food groups outside of fruit, vegetables & legumes until now.
 On the strength of recent encouragement from our Child Health Nurse, I am starting to expand my repertoire.

-Tomorrow, I am making Xander spaghetti bolognese for the first time.
+Tomorrow, I am making my little one spaghetti bolognese for the first time.
 I am really excited about him trying this as it’s such a favourite of mine.

 My beautiful next-door neighbour loaned me some Annabel Karmel books [can’t believe I had never heard of her before!] and I am also looking forward to trying some of the combinations she recommends.